clinm/dataFormBinding/readme.md

     * number: cast the input in an integer and update value
     * text: update value
     * checkbox: inject boolean
+    * radio: value attribute is used as
     * others: handled as text
 - select
     * update value with the key
-- others
+- textarea
-    * not handled yet
+    * handled as text

 # Usage
 ## Keywords